 - The Indianola Fire Department should also be contacted for approval of an open fire at 961-9405.

 - The student(s) requesting the bonfire/camp fire is responsible for extinguishing the fire prior to leaving the site.
 Organizer must discuss proper extinguishing procedures with Campus Services prior to the event.

 - No bonfires/camp fires are permitted when the City of Indianola has a burning ban.

 - If at any time during the bonfire/camp fire, a Simpson College staff member or security officer feels the fire is out of control, the fire will be extinguished.

 - Failure to follow these procedures will result in judicial action.

 A limited number of barbecue grills are available for student use.
 Permission must be obtained from the Director of Campus Services before barbecues can be set on college property.
 Candles are prohibited in the residence halls.

-The use of fireworks is illegal by Iowa law.
-The possession or use of fireworks on campus is prohibited.
+The use of fireworks is legal by Iowa law, but the possession and/or use of fireworks on campus is prohibited.
 Policy violation may result in a fine and/or judicial action.
-Criminal sanctions may also be imposed.
+Criminal sanctions may also be imposed if applicable.